andresc-cw/gpu-maximizer/context/CONTRACTS_SYSTEM.md

 This mirrors real GPU cloud provider business models where companies like CoreWeave balance:
 - Spot pricing for startups/researchers (flexible, on-demand)
-- Reserved capacity for enterprise customers (Meta, Microsoft) with long-term commitments
+- Reserved capacity for enterprise customers with long-term commitments

 ---